cloudmesh/client/docs/source/man/man.rst

             remote machine.
 If a DIR is specified it will be copied into that dir.
-            The name of the script is either specified in the script itself, or if not the default nameing scheme of cloudmesh is used using the same index incremented name as in vms fro clouds: cloudmeshusername-index
+            The name of the script is either specified in the script itself, or if not the default naming scheme of cloudmesh is used using the same index incremented name as in vms fro clouds: cloudmes husername-index

         cm hpc delete all
-            kills all jobs on the default hpc cluster
+            kills all jobs on the default hpc group

-        cm hpc delete all -cluster=all
-            kills all jobs on all clusters

         cm hpc delete --job=NAME
             kills a job with a given name or job id

-        cm hpc default cluster=NAME
+        cm default cluster=NAME
             sets the default hpc cluster

         cm hpc status